Subscribe to updates

 Annual Standards of Education Report 2024-25

-Michael Hawkins, Head of Education & Lifelong Learning, presented the Annual Standards of Education in Hillingdon Report for 2024-25.
-The report highlighted that 93% of Hillingdon's schools are rated as 'good' or 'outstanding', with a reduction in the number of schools on the Council's 'at risk' register.
-Early Years outcomes have improved, with 71% of children achieving a Good Level of Development (GLD), outperforming national and regional benchmarks.
-Phonics outcomes remain strong.
-However, Key Stage 2 combined reading, writing, and maths outcomes are below national and regional benchmarks, with writing identified as a priority for improvement.
-Key Stage 4 and Key Stage 5 outcomes were noted as being slightly behind national and regional benchmarks, with a particular focus on improving outcomes for disadvantaged and SEND pupils.
+Early Years outcomes have risen, with 71% of children achieving a Good Level of Development (GLD), an increase for disadvantaged children to 58.4%.
+Phonics outcomes remain strong and compare favourably with national and regional benchmarks.
+However, Key Stage 2 combined reading, writing, and maths outcomes remain below national and regional benchmarks, with writing identified as a priority for improvement.
+Key Stage 4 Attainment 8 scores were slightly above national, while Key Stage 5 outcomes for A Levels and vocational qualifications were slightly behind national and regional figures.

-SEND and AP Strategy Update 2023-28
+SEND and Alternative Provision (AP) Strategy Update 2023-2028

 Cabinet Forward Plan